jonnonz1/nz-statute-book/acts/public/2010/utilities-access-act-2010.md

-    (d) in relation to water and wastewater infrastructure,— (i) a local authority as defined in section 5 of the Local Government Act 2002; or (ii) a person acting on behalf of a local authority in relation to that infrastructure; or (iii) a responsible SPV that is responsible for the construction of eligible infrastructure under the Infrastructure Funding and Financing Act 2020:
+    (d) in relation to water and wastewater infrastructure,— (i) a local authority as defined in section 5 of the Local Government Act 2002; or (ii) a person acting on behalf of a local authority in relation to that infrastructure; or (iia) a water service provider as defined in section 4 of the Local Government (Water Services) Act 2025; or (iii) a responsible SPV that is responsible for the construction of eligible infrastructure under the Infrastructure Funding and Financing Act 2020:
     (e) in relation to public letterboxes, a postal operator as defined in section 2(1) of the Postal Services Act 1998.